My Budget: ‘No help at all’ for Dublin renters

 Originally from Brazil Adonis works in an IT company while his girlfriend Eimear works in procurement.
 The couple rent a two-bed apartment in Lucan, south west Dublin.

-The cost of rent is “high but it was the cheapest we could find,” he says.
-The pair are looking to buy a house in Ireland, but the high cost of rent makes trying to save for a mortgage “really hard,” he says.
+The cost of rent is “high but it was the cheapest we could find,” he said.
+The pair are looking to buy a house in Ireland, likely outside of Dublin, but the high cost of rent makes trying to save for a mortgage “really hard,” he said.

-With Budget 2020 to be announced on Tuesday, Adonis says there is “no help at all” for ordinary workers renting in Dublin.

-“The rent won’t go down it seems, the Government are only helping the big companies like Google to build buildings for their workers,” he said.